d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 Powering the Relays:
 The relays are potentiated by 5V current that comes from the ARDUINO MEGA pins 21-44.
 However, the actual relay switching is seperately powered by either a 5V, 12V or 24V DC power, depending on which relay you purchase.
-* If you purchase 5V relays, you simply ensure the jumper on the relay board bridges VCC to JD-VCC.
+* If you purchase 5V relays, you need to pass the 5V power and Ground to the relay power pin or terminal.
+1) Ensure you have connected the 5V and GND jumper from the Arduino to the 5V and ground pins on EACH relay board by daisy chaining/connecting the jumpers.
+2) If applicable move the jumper on the relay board that bridges VCC to JD-VCC.
+Or you may have to daisy chain/connect flexible jumper wire to the 5V and ground to a pair of terminals on the relay board.
 The Arduino now powers the relays.
 Note: with this many relays, you would over-load the Arduino, however, in this project no more than 2 relays are on at any time so the total current is only ~40 mA which is acceptable.

 * If you purchase 12V or 24V relays, then simply connect the appropriate power supply to the two terminals on the relay board.

 Connecting a Common terminals across the relays.